icykoneko/saintcoinach-py/README.md

 ### Documentation

 Aside from this readme, there's not much in the way of function documentation.
 As with the original Saint Coinach library, there should be enough documentation available to know how to use the library for game data, but figuring out the internal working... yea, it's a challenge.

+## xivshell Module

+The `xivshell` module is a Python port of `SaintCoinach.Cmd`.
+It is a very basic console application that can be used to extract various assets.
+The following commands are currently supported:

+* `lang`: Displays or changes the language used for data files.
+Valid arguments are: `ja` (Japanese), `en` (English), `de` (German), or `fr` (French).
+If no argument is supplied, the currently used language is shown.
+* `raw`: Exports a file from the game assets without any conversions.
+The argument should be the friendly name of the file.
+* `image`: Exports a file from the game assets as a PNG-image.
+The argument should be the friendly name of the image file.
+* `ui`: Exports one or multiple UI icons as PNG-images.
+The argument can either be the number of a single UI icon, or the first and last number for a range of icons separated by a space.
+Valid numbers are in the interval \[0, 999999\].
+* `exd`: Exports all or a specified number of game data sheets as CSV-files.
+Arguments can either be empty to export all files, or a list of sheet names separated by whitespace.
+* `rawexd`: Exports all or a specified number of game data sheets as CSV-files without post-processing applied.
+Arguments can either be empty to export all files, or a list of sheet names separated by whitespace.
+* `bgm`: Exports all sound files referenced in the BGM sheet as OGG-files.

 ## Contributing to the code base